 Alabama Juvenile Detention Center Sex Abuse Lawsuits

 Recent investigations and increased public attention have shown that sexual abuse of minor inmates at juvenile detention facilities in Alabama has been a systemic problem for a long time.
-Federal and state investigations and reports have revealed that juveniles in in detention centers operated by the Alabama Department of Youth Services (ADYS) were frequently subjected to sexual abuse by predatory staff members.
+Federal and state investigations and reports have revealed that juveniles in detention centers operated by the Alabama Department of Youth Services (ADYS) were frequently subjected to sexual abuse by predatory staff members.
 These were the same staff hired to protect the juvenile inmates under their care, but instead they used threats, force, and coercion to subject them to sexual abuse and assault.

 It is also apparent that ADYS was grossly negligent in failing to prevent this abuse.
 The state authorities systematically ignored reports of abuse, failed to properly screen staff members, and failed to enact safeguards to protect juvenile inmates from sexual abuse.
-A growing number of victims are now filing juvenile detention center sex abuse lawsuit against the state of Alabama and ADYS for sexual abuse at juvenile detention centers.
+A growing number of victims are now filing juvenile detention center sex abuse lawsuits against the state of Alabama and ADYS for sexual abuse at juvenile detention centers.

 Some of the major juvenile detention facilities operated by ADYS in Alabama include: